SSWConsulting/SSW.Rules.Content/rules/best-practices-for-frontmatter-in-markdown/rule.md

 * **Keys** are always strings and should be descriptive enough to indicate the type of data they hold
 * **Values** can be strings, numbers, dates, or even arrays, depending on the data you're representing

 Using key-value pairs ensures a standardized format, which in turn makes it easier for both humans and machines to read and interpret the data.
-Moreover, this structured approach ensures that markdown processors can reliably extract and utilize the metadata, whether it's for rendering a webpage title, categorizing posts, or any other function.
+Moreover, this structured approach ensures that Markdown processors can reliably extract and utilize the metadata, whether it's for rendering a webpage title, categorizing posts, or any other function.
 However, avoid non-standard practices like mixing data types or adding unnecessary complexity:

 ```md